StaPH-B/docker-builds/pangolin/4.3.1-pdata-1.23.1-1/README.md

 - [mafft](https://mafft.cbrc.jp/alignment/software/) 7.520
 - python 3.8.18

-## Rare bug warning :warning:

-This docker image contains `usher` version 0.6.2.
-This version of usher has a bug that can cause some lineage A samples to be assigned to A.* sublineages or even B or B.* sublineages.

-If you are running `pangolin` on early 2020 sequences that may be lineage A, it is highly recommended to use the assignment cache (and upgrade to usher 0.6.3 when it is available) [See the pangolin-assignment v1.23 release page for more details](https://github.com/cov-lineages/pangolin-assignment/releases/tag/v1.23)

-We plan to upgrade `usher` to >=0.6.3 in the next release of this docker image.

 ## pangoLEARN deprecation

 As of pangolin version 4.3, pangoLEARN mode has been deprecated.
 [More info can be found here on the v4.3 release page.](https://github.com/cov-lineages/pangolin/releases/tag/v4.3)